 Making Your Family's Decision

 We recommend visiting your top contender cities, ideally for extended stays of at least two weeks.
 Walk the neighborhoods where you might live.
 Visit schools and ask to speak with current parents.
 Spend time in parks and observe how local families interact.
-Trust your instincts about whether a place feels right for your family.
-The data matters, but so does fit—and that's something only you can assess.
+The data matters, but so does fit — and that's something only you can assess.